lmmx/dex-deprecated/shelves/strang_gilbert/2019/proc/README.md

-[i.e. with identical start and end points] into rightward-directed paths, preferring the bottom-most if outward and inward halves are not symmetrical, so as to ensure the bottom of the page is definitely covered by the boundary, and then `join_paths` (which takes the unique-valued paths in rightward direction obtained by `unpack_contours` and determines the appropriate end pixel to move up or down at each junction between contour segments to achieve 8-connectedness).
+[i.e. with identical start and end points] into rightward-directed paths, preferring the bottom-most if outward and inward halves are not symmetrical, so as to ensure the bottom of the page is definitely covered by the boundary, and then `join_paths` (which takes the unique-valued paths in rightward direction obtained by `unpack_contours` and determines the appropriate end pixel to move up or down at each junction between contour segments to achieve 8-connectedness) or `merge_paths` (which takes the same paths from `unpack_contours` and moves the 'end plateau' [up to and including the path termini] of one path up or down, trimming it back to remove overlap) if the paths overlap on the x axis.